go-air/gini/README.md

 Resolution proof of unsatisfiability is a derivation of the empty disjuction (false) by means of resolution.
-Resolution proofs, even minimally sized ones, can be very large, exponentially larger than the innput problem.
+Resolution proofs, even minimally sized ones, can be very large, exponentially larger than the input problem.

 Modern SAT solvers mostly rely on performing operations which correspond to bounded size (in terms of number of variables) number of resolutions.
 Given